phrest/api/README.md

 A Phalcon REST API package, based on Apigees guidelines as found in http://apigee.com/about/content/web-api-design This package is based loosely on: https://github.com/cmoore4/phalcon-rest

+Please see the skeleton project for an example of the usage: https://github.com/torches/phalcon-api-skeleton

 Proposed Features
 =================